Property Investment Strategy

 This has led to a robust set of criteria against which every potential purchase is evaluated.
 These ensure that the assets deliver value for money for both the short and long term, as well as representing an understood and acceptable risk profile.

-If a bid from MVDC is accepted, a significant 'due diligence' process is undertaken in relation to both the building and the legal title to ensure that the property represents best value.
+If a bid is accepted, a significant ‘due diligence’ process is undertaken in relation to both the building and the legal title to ensure that the property represents best value.
 The purchase is only finalised when the due diligence processes are satisfactorily completed.
+Some properties are purchased directly by MVDC and some via Mova, a dedicated property investment vehicle.

 What are the criteria for purchasing properties?